Link Tracking

 When a recipient clicks a tracked link, Broadcast records:

-• Geographic Data: Country, region, and city (when available via IP geocoding)
+Geographic Data Country, region, and city (via IP geolocation)

 Per-Broadcast Link Analytics

-Each broadcast with click tracking enabled shows link performance:
+Each broadcast with click tracking enabled shows link performance on its detail page:

 1. Navigate to the broadcast detail page

-3. View which links were clicked and click counts
+3. View which links were clicked and their click counts

 Use Cases